 Field Description ID ID number of the redundancy group.
 Name View or edit the name of the redundancy group.
 Multicast PKey View or edit the partition key of the multicast group to which the redundancy group belongs.
 Load Balancing View the status of load balancing in the redundancy group, or alter the status by checking or unchecking the Enable check box.
 Members Number of members in the redundancy group.

-Table 6-7 Redundancy Group Properties Field Descriptions (continued)

-Field Description Action Provides a pull-down menu of actions to execute with the group.
+Action Provides a pull-down menu of actions to execute with the group.
 Choose Fail Over to cause a failover within the group.
 Result Result of the action that you apply in the Action field.
 Broadcast Forwarding Mode View whether broadcast forwarding mode is enabled for the redundancy group or alter the status by checking or unchecking the Enable check box.
 IP Multicast Mode View whether multicast forwarding mode is enabled for the redundancy group or alter the status by checking or unchecking the Enable check box.

+Table 6-6 Redundancy Group Properties Field Descriptions

-Member Force Reelection View whether member force reelection is enabled for the redundancy group or alter the status by checking or unchecking the Enable checkbox.
-Gratuitous IGMP View whether gratuitous IGMP is enabled for the redundancy group or alter the status by checking or unchecking the Enable check box.
+Field Description Gratuitous IGMP View whether gratuitous IGMP is enabled for the redundancy group of alter the status by checking or unchecking the Enable check box.
 IGMP Version View the configured version of IGMP or alter the configuration by clicking the corresponding radio button.
 Directed Broadcast View whether directed-broadcast mode is enabled for the redundancy group or alter the status by checking or unchecking the Enable check box.